Recommended Therapies: 1) CBTs

 Cognitive Distortions

-Generalising: Generalising (over-generalising) happens when we wrongly come to a general conclusion based on limited evidence.
+Generalising: Generalising (over-generalising) occurs when we draw a broad conclusion from limited evidence.
 For example, if we’ve done something wrong once or twice, we accuse ourselves of being clumsy, worthless or incompetent, and we expect such failures to happen repeatedly.
 A person with this way of thinking may see a couple of unpleasant events as part of a never-ending pattern of defeat.

 Correcting Wrong Beliefs and Assumptions